FrancisRussell/zoog/README.md

 If the internal gain and tag values are already correct for the specified files, `opusgain` will avoid rewriting them.

+Sequentially multiplexed or "chained" Ogg Opus streams are not supported.

 `opusgain` supports Unix shell style wildcards under Windows, where wildcards must be handled by the application rather than expanded by the shell.